Numigi/vue-odoo/vue_stock_forecast/README.md

 ![Report Links](static/description/report_links.png?raw=true)

-Here, when clicking on the amount in stock `8`, the list of Quants is displayed:
+Here above, when clicking on the amount in stock `8`, the list of Quants is displayed:

 ![Stock Quants](static/description/stock_quants.png?raw=true)

-Here, when clicking on the amount for a given month `128 (+120)`, the list of stock moves is displayed:
+When clicking on the amount for a given month `128 (+120)`, the list of stock moves is displayed:

 ![Stock Moves](static/description/stock_moves.png?raw=true)